Protected trees and tree works applications

-Tree works application
+1. Tree works applications

 Legislation provides formal protection to trees located on private land within the Borough.
 This protection can take the form of Tree Preservation Orders (TPOs) which can provide protection to individual trees, groups, areas of trees and woodlands.
-Trees located within Conservation areas and trees protected by planning conditions
+Trees located within Conservation areas and trees protected by planning conditions.

 Trees that are subject to formal protection will require formal application to and consent from the Local Planning Authority before any pruning or felling works are undertaken.

+Some pruning and felling works are considered exempt from the legislation, these works should be checked and agreed by the Council’s Tree Officer prior to being undertaken.
 But these works will normally only involve the felling of dead trees and the removal of deadwood from living trees.
 The onus is placed upon the tree owner or the tree contractor to prove that the works to protected trees are exempt.

 Advice for private tree owners

-• always employ a suitable trained professional Tree Surgeon (Arborists), who should be fully covered by the necessary insurance, including Employers and Public Liability Insurance.
-(Please request proof of cover).
+- always employ a suitable trained professional tree surgeon (arborists), who should be fully covered by the necessary insurance, including employers and public liability insurance.
+Always ask to see proof of cover.

-• never employ house callers or leaflet droppers claiming to be professional tree surgeons.
+- never employ house callers or leaflet droppers claiming to be professional tree surgeons.

-• reputable Tree Surgeons (Arborists) will always have some form of professional identification and qualification proof.
+- reputable tree surgeons (arborists), will always have some form of professional identification and qualification proof.
 Always ask to see it.

 Reputable Tree Surgeons can be found in the Directory of Registered Consultants and Approved Contractors produced by The Arboricultural Association who can be contacted